 IOSS is not the only VAT-related change that comes into effect on 1st July 2021.
 But it is the one that most affects the checkout process for consumers.
 Our solution is cost-effective and helps merchants stay compliant with IOSS rules.

-You may also want to check out this plugin which can help with the reporting aspect of the OSS system.
+You may also want to check out the One Stop Shop for WooCommerce plugin which can help with the reporting aspect of the OSS system.